 While you are loving at home and in your local community, go bigger.
 Go global!
 God made this big, beautiful, world to explore and the people in it to extend our love.
 Love has no boundaries, including geographical ones.
 And, what a cool way to teach your children geography, culture, and a dozens of other ideas woven into service!

-I’m leaving you with an AWESOME idea called a Birthday Campaign from my amazing cousin, Matt, who is a walking, talking, beaming ray of love…as is his beautiful wife, 2 toddlers & new baby arriving soon.
+I’m leaving you with an AWESOME idea called a Birthday Campaign from my amazing cousin, Matt, who is a walking, talking, beaming ray of love…as is his beautiful wife and 3 kids.
 Matt runs Project 25:40, an online ministry that promotes non-profit organizations that give the basic necessities of life to those in need, both physically & spiritually, and who are making a difference in our world for Christ.

 Here’s how a birthday campaign works: Every year, Matt and his Project 25:40 colleague, JT, raise money for an organization in honor of their birthday age.
 Well, happy 34th birthday boys!
 Their goal is to raise $3400 to build waters well through Water4Togo.org.
 While they make this sizeable birthday donation, they also spread the love through promoting a great organization while modeling giving hearts to all those around them.